 The boys live there with Ellie (the orange cat), Arthur (the brown cat), and Madison (the dog).

 Every Saturday in the warm weather, there is a fabulous farmers market in City Hall Park on St. Paul Street, in Burlington.
-This is in the heart of Burlington, a block before the Church Street Marketplace, and a 5 minute walk from the marina.
+It has now moved a bit outside of town, but is still wonderful.
 Nancy had a wonderful time exploring the market and shopping for veggies!
 This market has everything from fresh produce and flowers, to crafts, prepared foods, Vermont dairy products, meats and more.
-Bring bags, as you WILL fill them!
-The market, like a lot of places in Burlington, is dog friendly.

 Squash blossoms were purchased and served as an appy that evening.
 They looked AWFUL, but tasted great!

-This is a new neighborhood for us, and when walking into town from the marina (past August First on S. Champlain St.), we stumbled on this adorable park.
+This is a new neighborhood for us, and when walking into town from the marina, we stumbled on this adorable park just past August First on S. Champlain St..
 It caught Nancy’s eye because of the gorgeous delphiniums, her favorite, and always a challenge to grow back in New Jersey.

 Bryan got home from Denver just in time to join us for a ride on Misty, as we moved her from Burlington to Mallets Bay, closer to where the boys live.
-Bryan’s buddy from home, Jordan Bush was visiting and he joined us.
+Bryan’s buddy from home (since kindergarten!), Jordan Bush was visiting and he joined us.
 We stayed at the Moorings Marina, which is lovely.
-Their bath house is clean and updated.
-We had hoped to have some service done, but they are a small marina, with a small staff and seemed overwhelmed in general.
-Stick with Shelburne Shipyard for any service when you’re in the area.
-We did enjoy our spot at the end of the T dock, where we could enjoy swimming and kayaking around the bay.
+We enjoyed our spot at the end of the T dock, where we could swim and easily kayak around the bay.
 We also had some pretty amazing sunsets!
 Mallets Bay is much quieter than Burlington, and we enjoyed the change of pace.
-Less than a mile south from the marina on Lakeshore Drive, you’ll find an ice cream shop, a small market (Mazza’s), and across the street from Mazza’s, New York Pizza, which is good.

 The crowd gathering in Mallets Bay for the fireworks

-We enjoyed having friends of the boys spend a day with us on Misty.
+We enjoyed having friends of the boys spend a day with us aboard Misty.
 We set off for Thayer Bay, threw an anchor and enjoyed an afternoon of swimming, kayaking and floating in the water.
-Thanks for the visit Morgan and Sarah!
+Thanks for the visit, Morgan and Sarah!

 Burlington is jam packed with amazing restaurants of every kind.
 We like to try new places, in addition to going back to old favorites during our visits.
 We were thrilled to discover August First, a fabulous bakery/cafe located at the corner of S. Champlain and Main Streets, a short walk from the marina.
 You can buy breads, donuts, biscuits and other baked goods, and have breakfast or lunch.
 We had both breakfast and lunch here, and the food is delicious!
 Don’t miss their maple biscuits…delicious and HUGE, one is enough for two to split.
-They open at 7:30 and the biscuits are hot out of the oven.
-We know this, because we were there early the morning we left Burlington!
 They have lots of outdoor seating, so Madison was able to join us for lunch.

 For our anniversary, we tried Bistro Margo, a special place for a special occasion.
 We were happy we did.
 The space is clean and modern, and the tables are nicely spaced.
 The service was wonderful, and the “classic French cuisine with a modern twist” was delicious.
 We loved it!